 At QSI International School of Chengdu, we are concerned for the well-being of all students and staff while at school or on special trips.
 In our ongoing effort to ensure that our schools are clean and healthy and with a concerted effort to institute safety measures in case of earthquake, fire, and other emergencies, we consider poor air quality to be an additional safety concern.
 Below is the air quality matrix that specifies actions.
-QSI Chengdu will use the air quality index that is reported locally.
+QSI Chengdu will use the air quality index that is reported by Air Visual (IQAir).
+At the time of the writing of this policy, it is the most accessible and reliable reading for air quality in Chengdu.